-In order to gauge the need for a civil engineering technology program and how the college could meet these needs, survey questionnaires were sent to seventy-five local engineering firms that employ civil engineers and civil engineering technicians.
+In order to gauge the need for a civil engineering technology program and how the college could meet these needs, survey questionnaires were sent to seventy-five local engineering firms that employ civil engineers and civil engineering technicians (See APPENDIX B).
+These firms included government agencies, state and county office, as well as private engineering firms.
 The survey addressed three areas:

-- 1. employment demands
+- 1. Employment demands

-- 2. employment benefits
+- 2. Employment benefits

-- 3. career preparation
+- 3. Career preparation